 Max. length: 1 page per Work Package (0.5-page Work Package theory of change diagram + 400-word narrative per Work Package) + 1 page for the Work Package progress rating.
-E.g. if the Initiative has 5 Work Packages, the section would be 6 pages.
+E.g. if the SGP has 5 Work Packages, the section would be 6 pages.

-- Based on the Work Package theory of change, provide a narrative summarizing Work Package achievements and challenges over the past 3 years. - As this is the final year for this business cycle, we encourage you to include how the WP research questions have been addressed over the 3-year period ensure to reference and include information on the research questions included in the WP TOC diagram. - It is encouraged to highlight any key aspects of 2024.
-This can include: - o Key results reported over the past year. - Work Package theory of change assumptions (are they holding or not). - o Impact Area achievements.
+- Based on the Work Package theory of change, provide a narrative summarizing Work Package progress made over the past 2 years. - As this is the final year for this business cycle, include how the WP research questions have been addressed over the 2-year period. - It is encouraged to highlight any key aspects of 2024.
+This can include: - Key results reported over the past year. - Work Package theory of change assumptions (are they holding or not).